Expected level of development

 Concrete, Representational, Abstract (CRA)

 The CRA model is a three-phased approach where students move from concrete or virtual manipulatives, to making visual representations and on to using symbolic notation.Go to resource

 Explicit teaching is about making the learning intentions and success criteria clear, with the teacher using examples and working though problems, setting relevant learning tasks and checking student understanding and providing feedback.Go to resource

 For group work to be effective students need to be taught explicitly how to work together in different settings, such as pairs or larger groups, and they need to practise these skills.Go to resource

 A range of resources to support you to build your student's understanding of these concepts, their skills and procedures.
 The resources incorporate a variety of teaching strategies.

-By the end of Year 1, students are comparing and ordering objects and events based on the attributes of length, mass, capacity and duration, communicating reasoning.
+By the end of Year 3, students are using familiar metric units when estimating, comparing and measuring the attributes of objects and events.